Why Does My Vagina Hurt During Sex? 13 Causes of Painful Intercourse

 Pelvic floor dysfunction

-Pelvic floor dysfunction refers to a group of conditions that affect the muscles, ligaments, and connective tissues that support the pelvic organs.
+Pelvic floor dysfunction refers to a group of conditions that affect the muscles, ligaments, and connective tissues that support the bladder, uterus, vagina, and rectum.
+When these muscles don’t coordinate or relax properly, they can contribute to pain, urinary or bowel symptoms, and sexual dysfunction.

-When the pelvic floor muscles are too tight or in a state of constant contraction — known as hypertonic pelvic floor — it can result in pain during penetration.
+When the pelvic floor muscles are too tight or in a constant state of contraction – called a hypertonic pelvic floor – penetration can become difficult and painful.
+The tissues around the vagina may not relax or stretch as they should, which increases friction and pressure on nerves and surrounding structures.

 Bowel problems